 Objective 1.
-To develop a quality, outcomes-driven mental health service, the Hospital Authority will
+To develop a quality, outcomes-driven mental health service, the Hospital Authority will outcomes annually.

 - i.
-Establish a mental health users group to act as an advisory reference group. - Develop quality standards for inpatient, specialist outpatient, and community mental health services. - iii.
+Establish a mental health users group to act as an advisory reference group. - ii.
+Develop quality standards for inpatient, specialist outpatient, and community mental health services. - iii.
 Develop clinical practice standards and agreed treatment guidelines for specialist mental health services.

-- iv.
-Agree on a single set of mental health outcome measures to be used across HA based on internationally recognised measures. - v.
-Agree on the mechanism for measuring and reporting service standards and clinical outcomes annually. - vi.
+- v.
+Agree on the mechanism for measuring and reporting service standards and clinical - vi.
 Commission an HA-wide patient satisfaction survey to be independently conducted, assessing the attitude of patients with mental illness towards HA services and establishing a benchmark for service changes.

 Objective 2.
-To work for the early identification and management, including selfmanagement, of mental illness, the Hospital Authority will
+To work for the early identification and management, including self-management, of mental illness, the Hospital Authority will

-- Subject to resource availability, extend the age range of the successful Early Assessment Service for Young Persons with Psychosis (EASY) program for the early assessment of psychosis in young people and adults. - ii.
+- i.
+Subject to resource availability, extend the age range of the successful Early Assessment Service for Young Persons with Psychosis (EASY) program for the early assessment of psychosis in young people and adults. - ii.
 Resource the expansion and strengthening of the psychiatric consultation liaison services to Accident & Emergency Departments of major hospitals in Hong Kong to identify, support and manage people presenting with mental disorders. - iii.
 Make significant reductions in waiting times for specialist outpatient appointments.